shalr-20/Calculator/README.md

 # **Mathematical Calculator**

 This is a simple mathematical calculator built using Java.
-It allows users to perform basic arithmetic operations such as additioon(+), subtraction(-), multiplication(*), and division(/).
+It allows users to perform basic arithmetic operations such as addition(+), subtraction(-), multiplication(*), and division(/).
 The calculator operates on two input numbers and provides the result of the chosen operation.

 ## **Features**